FINANCIAL AID RATE89%

 The list of schools below have been selected by researching which schools offer similar programs to Weber State University.

-- Utah State University in Logan, UT (38 miles away)
+- Utah State University in Roosevelt, UT (38 miles away)

-- Southern Utah University in Cedar City, UT (63 miles away)
+- Southern Utah University in Ephraim, UT (63 miles away)

-- Utah Valley University in Orem, UT (65 miles away)
+- Utah Valley University in Logan, UT (65 miles away)

-- Idaho State University in Pocatello, ID (119 miles away)
+- Idaho State University in Idaho Falls, ID (119 miles away)

-- Mesa State College in Grand Junction, CO (231 miles away)
+- Mesa State College in Lamar, CO (231 miles away)